-(Selected pictured, L to R: Frank Higgins, Mitch Brian, Loring Leifer, Trish Reeves, and Stanley E. Banks, and more.)
+(L to R: Catherine Browder, Mitch Brian, Trish Reeves, Stanley E. Banks, Frank Higgins & more.)

 Frank Higgins (stage) Mitch Brian (screen)

 Robert Stewart (director & nonfiction).

 Coached by true professionals, you will experience a fast-moving weekend of craft lectures, panels, workshops, conferences, and discussions in a stunning city venue.
 This conference focuses on craft and motivation.
 All students participate in everything, across genres.
 You will hear about how to market your work and the opportunities and obstacles that come with a writing career.